MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cdocument-class.md

 ### <a name="remarks"></a>Açıklamalar

-## <a name="cdocumentonbeforerichpreviewfontchanged"></a><a name="onbeforerichpreviewfontchanged"></a>Kdocument::OnBeforerichPreviewFontChanged
+## <a name="cdocumentonbeforerichpreviewfontchanged"></a><a name="onbeforerichpreviewfontchanged"></a> CDocument:: OnBeforeRichPreviewFontChanged

-Zengin Önizleme yazı tipi değiştirilmeden önce çağrılır.
+Zengin Önizleme yazı tipi değiştirilmeden önce çağırılır.

 ```
 virtual void OnBeforeRichPreviewFontChanged();